yaza-putu/lenovo-thinkpad-l430/README.md

 - VGA port
 - WLAN not support by hackintos

+## Patch SSDT:
+- PNLF (Fix Brightness)
+- PM (CPU power management)
+- EC (Fixes the embedded controller)
+- XOSI (Makes all _OSI calls specific to Windows work for macOS (Darwin) Identifier.
+This may help enabling some features like XHCI and others.)
+- IMEI (Needed to add a missing IMEI device on Ivy Bridge)
+- HPET (Fixing IRQ Conflicts) https://dortania.github.io/Getting-Started-With-ACPI/Universal/irq.html

 ## Patch Log:
 - 20-10-2020 fixing Checksum CMOS Failur on booting with patch RTC, Set Kernel > Quirk > DisableRtcChecksum as True